rerun-io/rerun/examples/python/simplerecon/README.md

 thumbnail_dimensions = [480, 480]
 -->

+This example is a visual walkthrough of the paper "SimpleRecon: 3D reconstruction without 3D convolutions".
+All the visualizations were created by editing the original source code to log data with the Rerun SDK.

+## Visual paper walkthrough

 SimpleRecon is a back-to-basics approach for 3D scene reconstruction from posed monocular images by Niantic Labs.
 It offers state-of-the-art depth accuracy and competitive 3D scene reconstruction which makes it perfect for resource-constrained environments.